Radico/trino-plugins/README.md

 - The file `event-listener.properties` must be defined in the trino `etc/` directory.
 The file must begin with the line `access-control.name=<plugin-name>`.
 In our case the first config line is `access-control.name=trino-events`.
 - Plugins must be loaded by all coordinators and workers.
 - The default location for plugins is `/usr/lib/trino/lib/plugin/`.
 This can be changed, but would then require that all plugins be relocated to the new plugin directory.

-## Wish List

-- Assert that methods defined on `SystemAcessControlStarburst` are a superset of those defined in `SystemAccessControl` by xraying both at runtime and comparing the generated `ClassInfo` structures.

 ## Links to Additional Resources